 Odo.
-He went from someone who abhorred injustice and the Occupation, argued passionately against destroying a proto-universe that threatened the station, and even got narky about cutting flowers for bouquets, to having a future version who wiped 3,000 people out of existence to save Kira and give his past self a chance with her.
+He went from someone who abhorred injustice and the Occupation, argued passionately against destroying a proto-universe that threatened the station, and even got snarky about cutting flowers for bouquets, to having a future version who wiped 3,000 people out of existence to save Kira and give his past self a chance with her.
 Then the writers decided that the only reason that he didn't join the rest of the Changelings—rulers of the Dominion who happily practiced genocide—was because of Kira.
 You could do some Alternative Character Interpretation with the fact that the people who insisted this the loudest were other Changelings, but Word of God says no, that's really the reason.
 Never mind all the important relationships he has with Sisko, Quark, and Garak, or his previously-established sensenote albeit an unorthodox one of justice and morality.

-The Office seems to be coming close to this trope in the fourth season, making previously sympathetic characters much less likable.
+The Office (US) came close to this trope in the fourth season, making previously sympathetic characters much less likable.
 Ryan's change from average guy to suave douchebag is at least a somewhat believable Character Development, resulting from his huge promotion.
 Although Jan was never nice before, she was about as pleasant as you could expect anyone having to deal with Michael Scott to be.
 After being fired, she transforms into a total bitch.
 Toby was originally just a guy who got picked on excessively by Michael, but it's strongly implied now that he's jealous of Jim's relationship with Pam, and passive-aggressively taking it out on Jim.

-On The Big Bang Theory Leonard started out as a likeable, Dogged Nice Guy, who had a crush on Penny.
+On The Big Bang Theory Leonard started out as a likable, Dogged Nice Guy, who had a crush on Penny.
 By season 3, he's a snarky, short tempered, horn dog.
 It's like the writers forgot how to properly write his character.
 In his defense, spending that much time around Howard and Sheldon probably played a factor.
 Thankfully, the recent seasons seemed to have reversed this for the most part.

 Recurring character Stuart, the comic book store owner, appears to have his personality do a reversal since his introduction.
 In his early appearances he was a lot more confident and was generally well-functioning, albeit slightly socially awkward.
-Stuart has since become a severly depressed loner in which recurring jokes are centered around his depression, suicidal thoughts, and collection of antidepressants.
+Stuart has since become a severely depressed loner in which recurring jokes are centered around his depression, suicidal thoughts, and collection of antidepressants.
 New viewers probably wouldn't believe he had once impressed Penny into going on two dates (that went well enough that he nearly scored both times).